-While you don’t need to offer health insurance, it’s still something that’s almost expected with a full-time job in 2015.
+While you don’t need to offer health insurance, it’s still something that’s almost expected with a full-time job in this day and age.
 And if you don’t offer health insurance, the caliber of employee you attract may be considerably lower.

 - Offering a small group health plan